MihaelaDoran/Manual-Testing-Portofolio/README.md

 - a number of 42 test cases were planned for execution and all of them were executed <br>

 ## 2 API Section <br>
 API tests were executed in Postman.
-The collection can be found [here](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md) and the JSON file with the collection of requests can be found
+The collection can be found [here](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md) and the JSON file with the collection of requests can be found [here](https://github.com/MihaelaDoran/Manual-Testing-Portofolio/blob/main/Final%20Project/Simple%20Books.postman_collection.json). <br>